The History of Auto Transport

 That designer-mind of his worked, and he found that by loading an automobile on top of a flat cart attached on top of an engine and behind the back of a modified truck, he could have his cars transported more easily.

 And it was then that the first semi-truck was born!
-In 1899, Winston sold his first manufactured semi-truck and was soon after inducted into both the National Inventors Hall of Fame and the Automotive Hall of Fame.
+In 1899, Winston sold his first manufactured semi-truck and was soon inducted into the National Inventors Hall of Fame and the Automotive Hall of Fame.

 There was just one problem…